In this post, we’re sharing the best ways to make money as a kid. From walking dogs to mowing lawns, these are realistic methods that work!

 Best Ways To Make Money As A Kid

-Depending on the child’s age, it may be necessary for the parents to assist.
+Depending on the child’s age, parents may need to assist.
 Some things on the list, like mowing lawns, are obviously for kids a little older.
 My father had us mowing lawns as soon as we were old enough to push the lawnmower, but he was also there to supervise.
 So, choose things from the list that work best for you.
-Safety comes first, so besides knowing your neighbors, I’ve included links to products that will help keep you safe.
+Safety comes first, so in addition to getting to know your neighbors, I’ve included links to products that can help keep you safe.

 Ask The Neighbors

 I’ll preface this by saying that times have changed, and it’s less safe to go door-to-door than in the 1970s.
 However, if you know your neighbors well, they might need some help, even if they don’t realize it.
-I’ve learned from watching my son grow his small handyman business that people forget and need to be reminded of things that need to be done.
+I’ve learned from watching my son grow his small handyman business that people often forget and need reminders about things that need to be done.

 Mow Lawns